Sample-path large deviations for unbounded additive functionals of the reflected random walk: Tail asymptotics for the area of a busy period.

-Next, we formulate our main preparatory result for the asymptotic upper bound.
-This relies on a result of \cite{vysotsky}, for which we need to verify a uniform continuity result.
-This is the goal of the next two lemmas.
-Let $\mathrm{TV}(\xi)$ be the total variation of $\xi$.
+Next, we formulate a key preparatory lemma.
+This lemma is motivated by a result of \cite{vysotsky}, stated as Result \ref{extensionmogulskildp} (ii) below.
+To apply this result, we need to verify a uniform continuity result.
+The next lemma provides the desired uniform continuity, whose proof is deferred to Section~\ref{pf-uniformcontinuity2}.